mroth/grayratio/README.md

 problem via _science_.

-Graymatter will simply check your messages for the past 30 days, and give you a list of the top 10 people you've been texted with, and what the ratio is with each of them.
+Grayratio will simply check your messages for the past 30 days, and give you a list of the top 10 people you've been texted with, and what the ratio is with each of them.